-1- For the vakum if we gives the start, motor is start to work.

-2- After the 15 s machines are made with raw and once vakum.

-3- One machine and other machine between passed time 2 s, and vakum time is for the all machine 8 s.

-4- If someone machine not work passed to other machine.

-5- If fire alarm or tight alarm gives , fan motor and all other operations are stop.
-For the machines work are until push the button machines are not work.
+- 1. For the vacuum if we give the start, motor is start to work. - 2.
+After the 15 s machines are made with raw and once vacuum. - 3.
+One machine and other machine between passed time 2 s, and vacuum time for the all machine 8 s. - 4.
+If someone machine not works passed to other machine. - 5.
+If fire alarm or tight alarm gives, fan motor and all other operation stop.
+For the machines works are until push the button machines are not work.